 Susan and Tom Bosold, Father Sebastian and Father Vincent strive

-We would be honored to have you join us in this effort, as we serve the needs of the most "at risk".
+We would be honored to have you join us in this effort; together we'll serve those most "at risk".

 Ugandans live on less than a dollar every day, meaning no food, money for education,